 Researchers have studied the effect of NSAIDs on people’s hearts, particularly their blood pressure and risk for heart attack and stroke.

 A Cleveland Clinic study found that prescription doses of widely used pain-relieving drugs demonstrated no greater heart risk for celecoxib (Celebrex®) than naproxen (Naprosyn®) or ibuprofen (Motrin®).

 If you take prescription drugs to treat your high blood pressure or have heart disease, be sure to ask your doctor about the OTC pain medication that is best for you.

 Many OTC cold, flu and allergy medications include decongestants, which can cause a rise in blood pressure and/or interfere with the effectiveness of some prescriptions.

 However, nasal sprays and oral medications don’t pose the same risks.
-A nasal spray is a safer choice if you have high blood pressure or you’re taking medications that treat high blood pressure or heart conditions.
+A nasal spray is a safer choice if you have high blood pressure or you’re taking high blood pressure or heart medications.